deezer/stone/README.md

 `poetry run python -m inference /checkpoint/path /audio/path -e mp3 -tt ks`

-checkpoint path is the path where checkpoint is saved: we provided two checkpoints under `/ckpt`. `semisupervised_key_mode.pt` is for both key signature and mode estimation. `semitone_ks.pt` is for key signature estimation.
+checkpoint path is the path where checkpoint is saved: we provided two checkpoints under `/ckpt`. `semisupervised_key_mode.pt` is the best Semi-TONE model for key signature and mode estimation. `semitone_ks.pt` is the best STONE model for key signature estimation. `semitone_ks.pt` performs slightly better than results reported in the paper.

 audio path is the the path to the folder where audios are saved.